 Microsoft® MS-DOS®, WindowsTM and Windows® 95 are registered trademarks of Microsoft Corporation.
-Intel®, Pentium® II and CeleronTM are registered trademarks of Intel Corporation.
+Intel and Pentium are registered trademarks of Intel Corporation.
+Cyrix, 6x86, 6x86L and 6x86MX are registered trademarks of Cyrix Corporation.
+AMD, K5 and K6 are registered trademarks ofAdvanced Micro Devices, Inc. IBM is a registered trademark of International Business Machine Corporation.
 Award is a registered trademark of Award Software, Inc. Other trademarks and registered trademarks of products appearing in this manual are the properties of their respective holders.